What is Page Speed?

 Conclusion

-Page speed is a critical factor in providing a positive user experience on your website.
+Page speed is critical in providing a positive user experience.
 Slow page load times can lead to high bounce rates, low user engagement, and ultimately, a negative impact on your website.

-It is also important to continually monitor and optimize your website's page speed to ensure that it meets the expectations of your users and the requirements of search engines.
+It is also important to continually monitor and optimize your website speed to ensure that it meets the expectations of your users and search engines alike.